shakeelmohamed/splunk-event-collector-raspbery-pi-bunyan/README.md

-A simple demo sending events from a Raspberry Pi to Splunk's HTTP Event Collector
+A simple demo sending events from a Raspberry Pi to Splunk's HTTP Event Collector.

 ## Setup the Raspberry Pi